jonasW3F/binance_market_seller/README.md

 ## What it does

-This simple script will show you your current DOT balance and the current DOT price and offers your to place a market-sell-order with a specified amount.
+This simple script will sell a user-specified amount of DOT tokens for EUR as a market-sell-order.
+Before doing so, it first shows your DOT balance and the current DOT price.
 After a successful trade it provides you the information about your profit and the paid fees.
 Note: To reduce trading fees it is advised to have BNB tokens in your account.

 ## Installation